 Let’s explain this method:

-• We set our class variables using the self method (meaning for the current instance of that class)
+- We set our class variables using the self method (meaning for the current instance of that class)

-• We load in the image, this time using a prebuilt loading package load_image available in the diffusion model HuggingFace package diffusers
+- We load in the image, this time using a prebuilt loading package

-• Then, to save the image, we add a path to save the mlsd image, using the variable mlsd_image_path
+and pass in the image we want to use - Then, to save the image, we add a path to save the mlsd image, using the variable

-• Grabbing the pretrained networks for controlnet and stable diffusion is the next step and tweaking some pipe scheduler settings, as we did in the previous tutorial
+- Grabbing the pretrained networks for controlnet and stable diffusion is the next step and tweaking some pipe scheduler settings, as we did in the previous tutorial

-• We then set the prompt, print a generation message and use the pipe method again to fine tune the model on our mlsd detected lines and use the prompt to get creative and use the power of the stable diffusion model to propose generations.
+method again to fine tune the model on our mlsd detected lines and use the prompt to get creative and use the power of the stable diffusion model to propose generations. - Saving the generation is next, if we want

-• Finally, we return the generated image from the class.
+- Finally, we return the generated image from the class.
 Then, hey presto, we have created another method

 The full implementation of this class, is here: